celo-org/docs/docs/developer/deploy/index.md

 # Build with Celo

-How to build and deploy a dApp with Celo.
+How to build and deploy a dApp with Celo

 ---